Change of Status

 - Photocopy of your passport’s identification page; do not send your passport to the USCIS

 - A bank check or money order payable to “U.S. Department of Homeland Security” for the required $370.00 fee.
+You and each co-applicant must also pay an $85 biometric services fee.
 A personal check is acceptable only if your name and address are pre-printed on the front.
 USCIS does not accept cash.
 This fee includes any dependents who are changing status with you

 - Receipt of payment of SEVIS fee.